Affan007hy/quizeon/readme.md

 * Email/password reset system

 ---

-## 🔐 Admin Credentials (for testing)

-> You can set one secure admin manually in your `users` table with hashed password using bcrypt.

----

 ## 🙋‍♂️ About the Developer

 **Mohammad Affan**
 📘 Diploma in Information Technology
 🔧 Web Development | JavaScript | SQL | Node.js
 🌐 Passionate about creating meaningful software that solves real problems.

----